-Listening to her clients needs enabled Andrea to create the only private Physiotherapy company in British Columbia fully dedicated to providing non-surgical treatment to teenagers AND adults with scoliosis and spinal deformities, empowering families to take action rather than the traditional wait-and-see approach.
-Andrea wanted to create a space where those with scoliosis could meet others on the same journey, to know they are not alone with this isolating condition.
+Listening to clients’ needs led to the creation of the only private Physiotherapy company in British Columbia fully dedicated to providing non-surgical treatment to teenagers AND adults with scoliosis and spinal deformities, empowering families to take action rather than the traditional wait-and-see approach.
+The team wanted to create a space where those with scoliosis could meet others on the same journey, to know they are not alone with this isolating condition.

-Now with a continually-expanding team at the location in Vancouver shared with Kids Physio Group, a satellite clinic in Surrey within Hodgson Orthopedic Group, and another clinic in North Vancouver on the way, The ScoliClinic strives to change the game of conservative scoliosis management in BC by addressing the physical, emotional, and social factors that affect people with scoliosis.
+Now with a continually-expanding team at the location in Vancouver shared with Kids Physio Group, a satellite clinic in Surrey within Hodgson Orthopedic Group, and another clinic in North Vancouver shared with Synergy Physio + Pilates, The ScoliClinic strives to change the game of conservative scoliosis management in BC by addressing the physical, emotional, and social factors that affect people with scoliosis.